The Quantum Decoding Problem : Tight Achievability Bounds and Application to Regev's Reduction: Notation and Preliminaries

 We will generally drop the dependence in $p$ which will be clear from the context and simply write $\Typ$.
 The defect $\delta(\epsilon,n)$ is the function of $\epsilon$ defined by $1-p(\Typ)$. \end{definition}

 A direct consequence of this definition is that we have \begin{lemma} For all $\epsilon > 0$ and positive integer $n$ we have

 \end{lemma} The rationale behind this definition is that for many families of probability distributions over $\F_q^n$ we have $p(\Typ)=1-o(1)$ for any fixed $\epsilon$ as $n$ tends to infinity for bounding functions $A(\epsilon)$ and $B(\epsilon)$ which are close to each other.
-In particular it holds for product probability distributions $p = r^{\otimes n}$ for fixed $r$ as is well known
+In particular it holds for product probability distributions $p = r^{\otimes n}$ for fixed $r$ as is well known \COMMENT{\textbf{Shannon's entropy} of a random variable quantifies the uncertainty of the possible outcomes of the variable.
+Given a random variable $X$ which takes values in an alphabet $\Ac$ distributed according to $p : \Ac \rightarrow \lc0,1\rc$ in an alphabet $\Ac$ and $ q = \abs{\Ac}$, the normalized entropy is